The surface category and tropical curves

 \section{Factorisation categories and filtered graphs}

-Our work in the previous sections shows that computing the classifying space $B\Cobn$ of the $(\chi\le 0)$-surface category essentially reduces to understanding its factorisation categories, which we will denote by $\mcF_g^{\chi \le 0} := \mcF_{\gS_g}(\Cobn)$.
-In this section we show that on classifying spaces $\mcF_g^{\chi\le0}$ is equivalent to a certain finite category $J_g$ of weighted graphs of genus $g$, which was introduced in \cite{CGP16} \footnote{ Note that as discussed in remark \ref{rem:our-J_g} our version $J_g$ differs from their version in that we remove the terminal object $\cd_g$. } and plays an important role in studying the moduli spaces $\gD_g$ of tropical curves of genus $g$ and volume $1$.
-Concretely we show: \begin{thm} For $g\ge 2$ there is an equivalence $B\mcF_g^{\chi\le0} \simeq BJ_g$ and for $g=1$ we have $B\mcF_1^{\chi\le0} \simeq BO(2)$. \end{thm} In section \ref{sec:J=gD} we will also see that for $g\ge 2$, $BJ_g$ is rationally equivalent to $\gD_g$.
-In the case $g=1$ we expect that $\mcF_1^{\chi\le 0}$ is equivalent to $\mcF_{[S^1]}(\Cob_1^{\rm unor})$.
-Just like we showed in \cite[Section 8]{Stb21} that $\mcF_{[S^1]}(\Cob_1)$ is equivalent to Connes' cyclic category $\gL$, it should be possible to show that $\mcF_{[S^1]}(\Cob_1^{\rm unor})$ is the dihedral version of Connes' cyclic category.
-This dihedral category is known to have classifying space $BO(2)$, see \cite[Proposition 3.11]{Lod87}.
+Our work in the previous sections shows that computing the classifying space $B\Cobn$ of the $(\chi\le 0)$-surface category essentially reduces to understanding its factorisation categories.
+In this section we show for $g \ge 2$ the classifying space of $\mcF_{\gS_g}(\Cobn)$ is equivalent to the classifying space a certain finite category $\J_g$ of stable graphs of genus $g$, which plays an important role in studying the moduli spaces $\gD_g$ of tropical curves of genus $g$ and volume $1$, see \cite{CGP16}. \footnote{ Note that as discussed in remark \ref{rem:our-J_g} our version $\J_g$ differs from their version in that we remove the terminal object $\cd_g$. } In fact, we will see in section \ref{sec:J=gD} that $B\J_g$ is rationally equivalent to $\gD_g$.